anadoba/jvm-gc-benchmark/README.md

 - allocating objects with varying size using multiple threads

 Each one will be ran using several GC configurations:
-- GC type - ParallelOld vs CMS vs G1
+- GC type - ParallelOld vs CMS vs G1 vs Shenandoah
 - heap area - 128, 256, 512 MB

 My results are available in `results.pdf`